Share what kind of mom you are!

 6 Ways to Battle Loneliness in Single Mom Life

 It’s been another full day of school, errands, ballet, dinner, and baths.
 With younger kids in bed and older kids studying in their rooms, the house is finally quiet.
-As a single mom, I appreciate the quiet evenings when I can think my own thoughts and work uninterrupted.
-But the quiet is also a stark reminder of how alone I am.
+As a single mom, I cherish these quiet moments when I can finally breathe, think my own thoughts, and get some work done without interruptions.
+But the stillness also brings with it a heavy reminder: I’m alone.

 1. Cultivate deep friendships.

-Loneliness happens when there’s no one to share life with – to talk through the questions or the ups and downs of our days.
-Nourishing deep friendships can curb loneliness as we have people in our life who know us, who get us, and who love us.
+Loneliness happens when there’s no one to share life with, to talk through the questions or the ups and downs of our days.
+Nourishing deep friendships can curb loneliness as we have people in our lives who know us, who love us, and who remind us of how awesome we are when we forget.
 Where do you start?
 Find a FaceTime friend you can call after the kids go to bed.
-Join a book club or bible study with an online group.
+Join an online book club or Bible study.
+Follow through with that coffee date with the mom from your kid’s class.
 Be intentional about building community.

 2. Temper time on social media.